The Lunchbox

-The Lunchbox is a 2013 drama film written and directed by Ritesh Batra.
+The Lunchbox is a 2013 slice of life drama film written and directed by Ritesh Batra.
 Produced by Guneet Monga, Anurag Kashyap and Arun Rangachari, The Lunchbox is an international co-production of studios in India, the US, Germany and France.
 It stars Irrfan Khan and Nimrat Kaur alongside Nawazuddin Siddiqui, Bharti Achrekar and Nakul Vaid in supporting roles.

 The Lunchbox was screened at Critics' Week at the 2013 Cannes Film Festival, and later won the Critics' Week Viewers Choice Award also known as Grand Rail d'Or.
 It was shown at the 2013 Toronto International Film Festival.
 The film was released in theatres in India on 20 September 2013.
 The Lunchbox was a box-office success and received unanimous critical acclaim.
 It was Khan's highest-grossing Hindi film, until it was surpassed by Hindi Medium (2017).
 The Lunchbox was nominated for Best Film Not in the English Language at the 2015 British Academy Film Awards.

 Plot

 Ila (Nimrat Kaur) is a young housewife seeking the attention of her husband, Rajeev (Nakul Vaid), and searching for ways to bring the romance back into her marriage; one of her ideas is to cook delicious lunches for him.
-Through a rare mix-up of the dabbawalas (a complicated food delivery system in Mumbai that picks up and delivers lunches from restaurants or homes to people at work), the tiffin carrier (lunchbox) Ila prepares for her husband gets accidentally delivered, instead, to Saajan Fernandes (Irrfan Khan), a middle-aged widower who is about to retire from his job of an accountant.
+Through a rare mix-up of the dabbawalas (a complicated food delivery system in Mumbai that picks up and delivers lunches from restaurants or homes to people at work), the tiffin carrier (lunchbox) Ila prepares for her husband gets accidentally delivered instead, to Saajan Fernandes (Irrfan Khan), a middle-aged widower who is about to retire from his job of an accountant.
 Ila eventually realises the mistake and with the advice of her neighbour aunt, Mrs. Deshpande (Bharti Achrekar - voice only), living in the apartment above her, writes a letter to Saajan about the mix-up and places it in the lunchbox (along with her husband's favourite meal) the next day.
 An exchange of letters sent back and forth with the lunches ignites a friendship between the two, as they share memories and events from their own lives.